 Each aircraft is maintained to the highest safety standards by our own in house maintenance organisation with full CAA/EASA approvals.

-The PA 28R is used for the next level up in flying.
+The Piper PA 28R Arrow is used for the next level up in flying.
 It is a complex aircraft with retractable undercarriage and a variable pitch propellor.
-This is used for training after you have achieved PPL level and wish to go on to more advanced training for a CPL (commercial pilots license), FIC (Flying Instructor Qualification) or Instrument Rating or ATPL.
+This is used for training after you have achieved PPL level and wish to go on to more advanced training for a CPL (commercial pilots license), FIC (Flying Instructor Qualification), Instrument Rating or ATPL.

 PA 44 Seminole